cubert-hyperspectral/cuvis.ai.examples/README.md

 In this example, an anomaly detection model is trained outside cuvis.ai and inference is done using cuvis.ai.
 Since cuvis.ai was not yet ready to train models with, it had to be done separately.
-We chose to go with the [EfficientAD](https://arxiv.org/pdf/2303.14535v3) model since it is an exiting state-of-the-art model in anomaly detection.
+We chose to go with the [EfficientAD](https://arxiv.org/pdf/2303.14535v3) model since it is an exciting state-of-the-art model in anomaly detection.

-In order to make it work with more than three channels the input layers of the model, as well as the given teacher checkpoint, were adapted.
+To make it work with more than three channels the input layers of the model, as well as the given teacher checkpoint, were adapted.

 An ImageNet subset which is used in training can be found [here](https://s3.amazonaws.com/fast-ai-imageclas/imagenette2.tgz).
 This dataset has to be adapted to six channels in order to be used in our training loop.
-We did this by duplicating the three RGB channels to get a six channel image.
+We did this by duplicating the three RGB channels to get a six-channel image.

 ## The dataset

-In our example dataset we used a custom build camera assembly which creates six channels cubes.
+In our example dataset we used a custom-built camera assembly which creates six-channels cubes.
 Three channels are from a 24 megapixel RGB-camera and the other three are SWIR channels with 1050nm, 1200nm and 1450nm wavelength respectively.

 The dataset is precisely built for unsupervised multi spectral anomaly detection.
 It features 255 images which are divided into normal and anomalous images.
-We used sawdust in a wooden tray to create unique images on which the model could lean.
+We used sawdust in a wooden tray to create unique images on which the model could learn.
 As anomalies, we used PLA, alcohol, leafs, transparent plastic foil as well as water to showcase the use of our SWIR setup.